skupperproject/refdog/input/commands/overview.md

 #### Capabilities

 The Skupper CLI is a light layer on top of the standard Skupper resources.
-Its main job is to configure Skupper resources.
+Its main job is to configure Skupper sites, listeners, and connectors.
 It additionally provides commands for site linking, system operation, and troubleshooting.

 - **Resource configuration:** Create, update, and delete Skupper resources.